xuwd1/Pyffic/README.md

 **2.Class fields and methods I**

-Continuing from the previous example, we add a class method `double speed` which, well, doubles the `speed` value of `fooclass` and register both the method and field:
+Continuing from the previous example, we add a class method `double_speed` which, well, doubles the field `speed`'s value of `fooclass` and register both the method and field:
 ```cpp
 //Cpp side code that compiles to class_1.so
 #include "ffi_man.hpp"